Elevate to Admin Mode on Windows OS

 Technician-Side Elevation

-Elevate to Admin mode by entering the credentials manually
+Elevate to Admin Mode by entering credentials manually

-- Enter the credentials manually in the prompt as shown below and click Apply.
+Enter the credentials manually in the prompt and click Apply.

 - <domain>\username